-In addition they built a number of Avro types including Lancaster (430), Anson (3,197) as well as Lancastrian (6) and single examples of the Lincoln and York Transport aircraft.
+In addition, they built a number of Avro types including Lancaster (430), Anson (3,197) as well as The Lancastrian (6) and single examples of the Lincoln and York Transport aircraft.

-However, it also invested in research and development activities working on potential jet engine designs, a jet-powered fighter and a commercial jet airliner programme.
+However, Avro Canada also invested in research and development activities, working on potential jet engine designs, a jet-powered fighter and a commercial jet airliner programme.

 Their first project was the development of the Orenda jet engine in 1949.
 This was followed by the Avro XC-100, Canada’s first jet fighter, which was renamed the CF-100 when it entered Royal Canadian Air Force service in 1952.